 7) Set the test signal mean power so that the calibrated radiated power at the SAN Antenna Array coordinate system reference point is as follows:

-a) Set the signal generator for the wanted signal to transmit as specified in table 10.5.1.2.1-1 for SAN type 1-O
+a) Set the signal generator for the wanted signal to transmit as specified in table 10.5.1.5.2-1 for SAN type 1-O and table 10.5.1.5.3-1 for SAN type 2-O.

-b) Set the signal generator for the interfering signal at the adjacent channel frequency of the wanted signal to transmit as specified in table 10.5.1.2.1-1 for SAN type 1-O.
+b) Set the signal generator for the interfering signal at the adjacent channel frequency of the wanted signal to transmit as specified in table 10.5.1.5.2-1 for SAN type 1-O and table 10.5.1.5.3-1 for SAN type 2-O.

 8) Measure throughput according to annex A.1 for each supported polarization, for multi-carrier operation the throughput shall be measured for relevant carriers specified by the test configuration specified in clauses 4.7.2 and 4.8.